Types of Trees With Thorns (Pictures and Names) – Identification Guide

 Pejibaye (Peach) Palm (Bactris gasipaes)

 An unusual feature of peach palm trees is their clusters of cylindrical yellow inflorescences.
-These develop into large bunches of edible egg-shaped fruits 2.3” (6 cm) long and known for their nutty flavor.
+These develop into large bunches of edible egg-shaped fruits 2.3” (6 cm) long that are known for their nutty flavor.

 Thorny tree identification